 Day 4 in the IVF Lab - From Cleavage Stage to Blastocyst

 Day 4 is a transformation day where the embryos are in between the cleavage stage and blastocyst stage.
-We usually do not look at the embryos on this day, but if we did we would see that some of them would be making the transition from a multi-celled embryo with clear cell outlines to what is called a morula which is the stage before an embryo becomes a blastocyst.
+Many labs do not look at the embryos on this day, but if they did we would see that some of them would be making the transition from a multi-celled embryo with clear cell outlines to what is called a morula which is the stage before an embryo becomes a blastocyst.
 Sometimes embryos do not reach the morula stage until Day 5.

 Day 5 in the IVF Lab - Blastocysts are Graded and Transferred or Frozen